diptobiswasanime4/Notes/OS/Scheduling Algorithm - Priority Scheduling.md

 Created: March-22-2024

+**Criteria** is *priority*
+**Mode** is *non-preemptive* or *preemptive*

 A priority is associated with each process, and the [[CPU]] is allocated to the process with the highest priority

 [[Scheduling Algorithm - SJF|Shortest-Job-First]] is also a Priority [[Algorithm]] where the priority is the inverse of the duration of the next CPU burst

-Priority Scheduling can be either preemptive or non-preemptive
+Priority Scheduling can be either preemptive or non-preemptive:

+1. non-preemptive means, starts then stops
+2. preemptive means, if a higher priority process arrives, it starts running and the current process becomes ready

+Priority Scheduling can be:

+1. Static - Priority doesn't change in between
+2. Dynamic - Priority changes in between

 Preemptive priority scheduling algorithm will preempt the CPU if the priority of the newly arrived process is higher than the priority of the currently running process.